directus-labs/guest-authoring/sveltekit-authentication/index.md

 The html template is straight forward.
 We only have a small function to let us redirect the user to a page he was trying to access before needing to login/signup.

-The javascript form action below will handle the actual request.
+The JavaScript form action below will handle the actual request.
 The Directus SDK is not saving HttpOnly Cookies, thus the Directus API is directly accessed from SvelteKit in order to be able to save the tokens in a secure cookie via SvelteKit's cookie handler.

 ```js [/signin/+page.server.js]